komuw/meli/README.md

 meli            User time: 0.04 sec  Elapsed wall clock time: 28.43 sec

 Thus meli appears to be 2.2 times faster than docker-compose(by wall clock).
+There are still some low hanging fruits performance wise that I'll target in future.
+But I'm not making a tool to take docker-compose to the races.